With brazen assault on election, Trump prompts critics to warn of a coup

 Trump allies have sought to pressure local election boards, but they’ve faced resistance from key state-level officials, including some Republicans.
 The president’s lawyers have lost dozens of cases contesting the election results, including two lopsided defeats at the Supreme Court.

-And several prominent GOP senators, including Majority Leader Mitch McConnell (Ky.), Mike Lee (Utah) and Tom Cotton (Okla.), have drawn Trump’s ire by announcing that they will not join the efforts to block certification of Biden’s win.
+And several prominent GOP senators, including Majority Leader Mitch McConnell (Ky.), Mike Lee (Utah) and Tom Cotton (Ark.), have drawn Trump’s ire by announcing that they will not join the efforts to block certification of Biden’s win.

 “This is more of a textbook case of democratic backsliding, which is less sexy of a term,” said Erica De Bruin, an assistant professor at Hamilton College and author of “How to Prevent Coups d’État.”
 Yet she emphasized that Trump’s strategy can be equally dangerous.